 Nicotine is the primary and very addictive ingredient in any tobacco product.
 The NicoDerm Patch is a transdermal patch and releases nicotine into the body through the skin.
-This in turn, replaces the nicotine you would get from smoking and makes the withdrawal effects you may receive form not smoking less severe.
+This in turn, replaces the nicotine you would get from smoking and makes the withdrawal effects you may receive from not smoking less severe.
 The amount of nicotine you use is decreased over a time frame until you no longer need it.
 It is used in nicotine replacement therapy, a process for smoking cessation.

 The patch comes in 3 doses.
 If you smoke 11 or more cigarettes a day, start with the 21MG patch.
 If you smoke 10 or less a day, start with the 14MG patch.